eosnetworkfoundation/docs/docs/30_getting-started-guide/25_hello-world.md

 #include <eosio/eosio.hpp>
 ```

 b.
 The `eosio.hpp` contains classes required to write a smart contract, including `eosio::contract`.
 Create a standard C++11 class and inherit from the `eosio::contract` class.
-Use the `[[eosio::contract]]` attribute to inform the EOSIO.CDT compiler this is a smart contract.
+Use the `[[eosio::contract]]` attribute to inform the Antelope CDT compiler this is a smart contract.

 Add the line: